All our knowledge brings us nearer to

 PostgreSQL— We will use

-PostgreSQL as the Database Management System (DBMS) in
+Azure Database for PostgreSQL as the Database Management

-- Create a Microsoft Azure for Students account as
+- Create a Azure for Students account as specified on

 Systems Administration services page.